ehmicky/modern-errors/README.md

 }
 ```

-### Error type properties
+### Error class properties

 The [`onCreate()` option](#oncreate) can be used to set properties on all
-instances of a given error type.
+instances of a given error class.

 <!-- eslint-disable fp/no-mutating-assign -->